yuqiliao/IDE-help-guide/08-definitions-by-study.Rmd

 | Portugal          | 15                 |
 | United States     | 15                 |

 Jurisdictions with a number after their name (for instance, Norway (5) and Norway (9)) have participated with a grade different than most other jurisdictions.
-The number in parentheses indicate the grade.
+The number in parentheses indicates the grade.

 TIMSS Advanced assesses the advanced mathematics and physics knowledge and skills of students in their final year of secondary school who were taking or had taken courses in advanced mathematics and physics; the percentage of the age cohort enrolled in these courses and considered eligible for the TIMSS Advanced study varied across participating jurisdictions (ranging from 2% to 34% in 2015, and was 11% in the United States for advanced mathematics and 5% for physics).